-- (1) Site boundary locations taken from Table 6.10.2 of the ODCM. - (2) The location(s) given are based on information from the Vermont Yankee 2016 Land Use Census and Table 7.1 of the ODCM and are relative to the plant stack.
-Gardens are assumed to be present at all resident locations. - (3) Although milk collection has been discontinued due to the permanently shutdown and defueled status of the plant, receptor locations were conservatively retained in the dose analysis.
+Site boundary locations are taken from the Stack Releases column in Table 6.10.2 of the ODCM.
+The location(s) given are based on information from the Vermont Yankee 2016 Land Use Census and Table 7.1 of the ODCM and are relative to the plant stack.
+Gardens are assumed to be present at all resident locations.